RapidataAI/crowd-eval/README.md

-# Crowd Evaluation for Machine Learning Training
+# Crowd Evaluation for T2I

 A Python library for integrating crowd evaluation into your machine learning training loops.
 This library provides asynchronous, non-blocking evaluation of model outputs (currently supporting image generation) with automatic logging to Weights & Biases (wandb).